Besides illustrating the workforce, org charts can be applied by HR managers to handle some other basic work more easily. See how they help below.

 With the reporting relation clearly shown, the work relationship can be understood at a glance.
 For example, in a project, one should figure out whom to partner with, whom to report to and who can offer help.

 The hierarchical relationship between different people is visualized clearly in org charts.
 To think out of the box, org charts are not relevant to only the lower rung of management (Executives and Staff Officers) but also to middle or higher management (Managers, GMs, DCEOs and CEOs).
 In regard to the sharing of power, the org charts can offer transparency which can reduce misunderstanding and friction.

 No matter what is your title, you need to interact with others from time to time at work.
 Especially when you are a new member, org charts offer you useful information that can help you get on track as soon as possible.
 For instance, from the org chart, you may be able to find out who you request stationery from, whose approval you need when asking for leave, where each department is located and so on.

 Org Chart Examples

-Here are some awesome org chart examples that created by our amazing org chart creator.
+Here are some awesome org chart examples that created by our amazing org chart software.